 - 1. Add more nodes which allows us to define more interpolating functions of higher order. - 2.
-Require each interpolating function to be equal to unity at the node it is associated with and zero at all other nodes - 3.
+Require each interpolating function to be equal to unity at the node it is associated with and zero at all other nodes within that element - 3.
 The unknown coefficients will equal the functional value at the nodes!